Overview

 Attestations are used as part of the employer recognition application process to confirm, verify and provide evidence that the criteria have been met.

-If you do not complete this section, we cannot accept your application and the review process will be delayed.
+If you do not complete this section, we cannot accept your application, and the review process will be delayed.

 Make sure to keep original versions for your records.
+Upload your documents to the portal.

 When saving your documents to submit with the application, use the naming protocols below.